chaosuperz/content-licensing-app/README.md

 ---

-**Ready to deploy?** This application is production-ready and optimized for Vercel deployment! 🚀
+**Ready to deploy?** This application is production-ready and optimized for Vercel deployment with Google Sheets integration! 🚀